FRRouting/frr/doc/user/ospf_fundamentals.rst

 links) and 1 being a Stub link (no adjacent neighbours).

-The second LSA being a Network LSA, for which 192.168.0.49 is the
-@acronym{DR}, listing the Router IDs of 4 routers on that network which are fully adjacent with 192.168.0.49.
+The second LSA being a Network LSA, for which 192.168.0.49 is the :abbr:`DR`, listing the Router IDs of 4 routers on that network which are fully adjacent with 192.168.0.49.

 .. _OSPF_Link-State_LSA_Example: